MFK Vranov nad Topľou

 MFK Vranov nad Topľou is a Slovak football team, based in the town of Vranov nad Topľou.
 The club was founded in 1901 and has spent three years in the Czechoslovak second division and five years in the Slovak second tier.

+MFK Vranov nad Topľou is the third oldest football club currently active in Slovakia.

 History

+The history of organized football in Vranov nad Topľou began in 1901.
 In 1952, MFK Vranov advanced to the II. league for the first time, they achieved the same success in 1969, later the Vranov team was a regular participant in the and managed to return to the second highest competition in the 1995/1996 season.
 The club celebrated their 115th anniversary in 2016.